 Additional challenge elements, like two 30-foot Goal Poles, a Vertical Play Gym, and the High-Y, offer a dynamic and engaging progression of activities designed to build confidence, communication, and teamwork.

-The nearby Yellow Trail - part of Wissahickon’s extensive 39-mile trail network - is often incorporated into day programs, giving students the chance to explore local ecology and practice trail navigation alongside their team-building activities.
+The nearby Yellow Trail - part of Wissahickon’s extensive trail network - is often incorporated into day programs, giving students the chance to explore local ecology and practice trail navigation alongside their team-building activities.

 Despite the shift of many programs to The Discovery Center, the Wigard Avenue site remains a cherished part of the POBS experience.
 It provides a tranquil, wooded environment for students to step outside their everyday surroundings and into a place of growth, discovery, and adventure.